Adasqu/flutter_sms/README.md

 This is an SMS library for Flutter.

-**It only supports Android for now.** iOS and MMS is not in the scope of this project.
+**It only supports Android for now.** iOS is in progress( if someone can pull iOS code I add it to repository)

 ## Extra

-I have forked this repository so I can improve and add my own functionality.
+I have forked this repository so I can improve and add my own functionality, add iOS support and cleanup repository.

 ## Getting Started